marcaroni3d/rock-paper-scissors/readme.md

-This is a basic 5-round game of Rock Paper Scissors using Javascript.
-The current version must be played inside the browser inpector.
-A UI will be added.
+This is a basic game of rock paper scissors done with Javscript for The Odin Project.